two maine coon cats sitting next to each other licking their lips

 PENALIZE: a coat that is short or overall even.

 DISQUALIFY: delicate bone structure.
-Undershot chin, i.e. the front teeth (incisors) of the lower jaw overlapping or projecting beyond the front teeth of the upper jaw when the mouth is closed.
+Undershot chin, i.e. the front teeth (incisors) of the lower jaw overlap the front teeth of the upper jaw.
+They also project beyond the front teeth of the upper jaw when the mouth is closed.
 Crossed eyes.
 Kinked tail.
 Incorrect number of toes.
 White buttons, white lockets, or white spots.
 Cats showing evidence of hybridization resulting in the colors chocolate, lavender, or the Himalayan pattern.

 EYE COLOR: eye color can be shades of green, gold, green-gold or copper.
 White cats and all cats with white may have blue or odd eyes